bcgsc/abyss/README.md

  * `abyss-map`: map reads to a reference sequence
  * `abyss-scaffold`: scaffold contigs using distance estimates
  * `abyss-todot`: convert graph formats and merge graphs

+For a flowchart showing the relationship between these programs, see doc/flowchart.pdf.

 Mailing List
 ============